-4. Join forces with other small biz owners
+5. Join forces with other small biz owners

 You’ve heard it said that there’s strength in numbers, and that holds true for holiday bazaars, craft fairs, art walks, and block parties when small business owners collaborate to boost holiday sales.
-You needn’t rent out the local hangar, a collaboration could be as simple as showing some of your stuff in a nearby shop, and vice versa.
-Consider offering 10% off to customers of their biz, while they reciprocate.
+This year could be a little different as far as IRL shopping, but you can still partner up online — show some of your stuff in a collaborator's shop and vice versa, send traffic to each other, or mention each other in your emails.

-5. Give a little extra to get a lot of value
+6. Give a little extra to get a lot of value

 People love to think they’re getting a freebie, so go ahead and offer one this holiday season — like free gift wrapping, for instance, a service that harried shoppers will deem a major bonus.
 They could buy gifts from your competitor for a couple dollars less, but without the added value of gift wrapping your shop will seem much more appealing.
 Plus, you’ll be seen as generous and helpful during this busy time — no Scrooges around here!

 Anything free really grabs folks’ attention, especially free shipping.
 Again, it’s an incentive for customers to spend their dollars at your establishment instead of at the competitor’s.

-6. Be charitable and profitable
+7. Be charitable and profitable

-7. Embrace the Black Friday madness
+8. Embrace the Black Friday madness

-8. Get in on Small Business Saturday
+9. Get in on Small Business Saturday